How to decide on a domain name

 3. Keywords in the domain name

 A keyword is a word that relates directly to the product or service being marketed.
 An example of a domain name using keywords would be great-washing-machines.com.
 Keyword domain names often use hyphens to separate the keywords.
 This type of domain is known in the industry as an Exact Match Domain (EMD).
 Many years ago they were a popular way of driving traffic to a website.
 These days Google and other search engines consider the practice to be ‘spammy’, and will penalise websites that use them.
 Google weeds out these sites in favour of those that are well branded and informative.
-Of course, from a marketing point of view this type of domain ‘does exactly what it says on the tin’, but beware it may well be considerate spam which will negatively impact upon your ranking with Google.
+Of course, from a marketing point of view this type of domain ‘does exactly what it says on the tin’, but beware it may well be considered spam which will negatively impact upon your ranking with Google.
 It is wiser to create a strongly branded website full with useful content for your visitors if you want to be seen as a trustworthy, legitimate, and get well placed in the search engines.

 4. The domain name extension

 The last part of the domain i.e. to the right of the final dot is the domain name extension.
 Some of the most instantly recognisable and trusted are the top-level domains (TLD).
 Of the generic variety (gTLD) .com is by far the most widely recognisable and numerous.
 Other popular gTLDs are .net and .org.
 Some TLD’s are restricted (grTLD) for use only with certain types of business or activity.
 Others may be overseen by a sponsor (sTLD) who establishes the rules of eligibility within a given community.
 For a charity or non-profit making organisation .org is a good choice because that was the original intention of the extension.
 If you are running a web portal perhaps consider a .net, otherwise for most commercial activities .com is the obvious choice because it’s the most established and people tend to trust it.
 In recent years we have seen a massive profusion of new TLD’s available for registration (nTLD).
-Today there are literally hundreds are available.
+Today there are literally hundreds available.
 Now is a good time to register one of these if you want to target a niche market or specific geographic location.